MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

 |

-Take the same example than the default implementation (draw a line): the Front Panel project has just to configure its own drawer as default drawer:
+Let's use the same example as the previous section (draw line function): the Front Panel project has to create its own drawer based on the default drawer:

 **MyDrawer** (to write in the Front Panel project)